Support for

 Job interviews

-If you are seeking employment, your commitment as a reservist doesn’t need to be a roadblock to getting a rewarding job.
-Giving back to the community is a valuable attribute, as is the ongoing training and support you receive, so your NZDF service should add weight to your job application.
+Your commitment as a reservist doesn’t need to be a roadblock to getting a rewarding job.
+Giving back to the community is valuable, as is the ongoing training and support you receive, so your NZDF service should add merit to your job application.
 You may wish to discuss some of the key benefits and requirements associated with your service, such as:

-Military requirements: To be considered effective, a minimum of 20 days service is required from you per year.
+Military requirements: A minimum of 20 days service is required from you per year.
 This time is made up from regular training (conducted on evenings and weekends) and occasional weekday service for courses, exercises or deployments.

 Employer obligations: Reservists are legally entitled to leave without pay for specific periods of time, depending on the activity.
 Your current or potential employer may have questions about this.
-Specific details of their obligations can be found below, or, you may wish to direct your employer to the Employers section of this website.
+Details of this can be found below, or direct your employer to the Employers of Reservists section of this website.

 The skills you develop in uniform can be an asset to your employer.